go-on-blog/blog/src/pages/measuring-performance-while-re-estimating.md

 *It depends on when the new estimation is done.*

 **If the new estimate happens before the planning, there’s nothing wrong with it.** But with relative estimates, it may result in distortion between re-estimated items and the unchanged ones.
-Then the team would rather re-estimate all of the product backlog.
+So the team would rather re-estimate all of the product backlog.

 In contrast, **I would advise against re-estimating after the planning**.
-It’s like changing the playing rules after the game has started.
+It would be like changing the playing rules after the game has started.
 I find the analogy proposed by Timothy Baffa very instructive:

 > [...]
 I would be a dead-eye archer if I was allowed to move the target to where I shot the arrow every time.
 >
 > [Re-estimate?](https://www.scrum.org/forum/scrum-forum/32814/re-estimate).
 Scrum Forum.
 2019.

 A team might be tempted to justify that it could not complete a story by increasing its story points.
 Of course, that would be some kind of denial and would go against transparency.
-But to be fair, we have to admit that if teams are being judged based on the estimations of the items they complete, this measurement may lead them to that poor behavior.
+But to be fair, we have to admit that if teams are being judged based on the estimations of the items they complete, this measurement may lead to that poor behavior.

 How can the team improve its ability to estimate if it is allowed to adjust its estimates after the planning?